Link Building Strategy

 The Anatomy of a Perfect Link

-- From a site with higher DA than yours – You want to absorb authority.
-Links from lower-DA sites still count, but they won’t move rankings as much.
+- From a site with higher DA than yours – Links from higher authority sources move rankings faster.

 Now let’s look at the specific tactics we use to earn these high-quality backlinks.